vpinball/pinmame/src/p2k/README.md

   starts, and the controller is only reachable through its port reads and writes.
 It is recorded because a stub that is never called looks identical to one that works, right up until someone wires a floppy or a sound DMA to it.
-* **The Prism card's PCI config space answers with zeros.** Its handler indexes `reg/4` while the other two take the byte offset `lpci` passes, but all three share the `[0]/[4]/[8]` initialisation in `reset()`, which was written for byte offsets.
-So the vendor, status and class it reports are all 0, and the console has said so all along: *WMS PRISM PCI device # 8: ID 0x0 (status 0x0 class code 0x0 rev 0x0)*, next to a MediaGX and a Cx5520 reporting real values.
-It is self-consistent where it counts - the BARs the firmware writes read back correctly, which is what enumeration needs - so it is left alone: making it agree changes what the firmware reads during boot, and that is a measurement rather than a tidy-up.
-See `prism_pci_r` in `p2k_driver.cpp`.

 * **The update flash erases the wrong amount.** Three block sizes meet in `nvram_updates_w` and none agree: the CFI table the part answers with declares one region of 64 blocks of 128 KB, the erase command aligns on a *word* offset of `0x2000` (16 KB of bytes), and the loop clears